trade-tariff/trade-tariff-api-docs/source/the-commodities-api.html.md

 Measures of this type **can only ever have conditions with 2 discrete condition codes**.
 Otherwise the logic described here would not work.

-### Complex measures where no conditions are repeated (Import control of fluorinated greenhouse gases)
+### Complex measures where no conditions are repeated

 The same rules regarding condition codes apply to other measure types, where conditions are not duplicated across condition code boundaries.

 Measures of type 'Import control of fluorinated greenhouse gases' are the best example of these types of measure.

-See the relevant control on [Refrigerated showcases, precharged with HFCs](https://www.trade-tariff.service.gov.uk/commodities/8418501910).

 This type is simpler to understand than the very complex measures such as veterinary controls, as described previously, however the dual rules of condition codes still apply and need to be observed: